 Medical professionals will tell you not to eat raw eggs (duck or chicken) due to the potential for salmonella.

 - only use fresh duck eggs that are no more than a few days old.

 Our ducks have hidden their nests from us before for unknown time periods.
 When this happens, we’ll often find up to 10 eggs of unknown age in the nest.

-First, smell each egg.
+Step 1: Smell each egg.
 If it smells bad (the distinctive rotten egg smell), get rid of it.

 - Any eggs that float are bad.